Krunal234/Krunal234/README.md

 - 👋 Hi, My name is Krunal Goswami
-- I am computer Science Student
+- I am a software engineer.
-- 🌱 Currently Learning JavaScript and React.
+- 🌱 Currently Learning typescript and Angular/React.
 - I am interested in exploring the digital tech changes
 - You can contact me on Email: krunal.pratapgiri.goswami@gmail.com